martynasgz/knowledge-bytes/network/osi/Address Resolution Protocol.md

 With this response, A's able to map `10.1.1.3` to `b2b3` in its ARC cache.
 Now, since it has both layer 2 & 3 data, it is able to send the data with appropriate headers.
 AND, further data exchange is going to be simple, since both hosts now have each others ARP mapping cached.

+During across-network requests, the procedure remains the same, just that the starting host needs to find the MAC address for a router instead.
+It finds the router's IP through it's default gateway, and sends an ARP request.
+When it finds out the MAC address, it can then successfully pass over the data to the router.
+Also, this MAC address will be reused from the ARP cache whenever sending data outside this network.